 I can’t view any of the videos.

 This can happen if your network is blocking certain ports needed to stream media to your computer.
 If you are experiencing a wide outage across all videos make sure your UCLA VPN is installed and running for each session.
 Also, slow internet speeds (common off-campus in coffee shops, public places, and in locations with heavy use) may slow down the connection.

 I can only watch some of the videos.

 Some browsers cache websites, which means it saves some files on your machine rather than re-downloading new links.
-If you see no links within the Video Reserves tab you may need to clear the cache of your web browser and try the link again.
+If you see no links within the Media Reserves tab you may need to clear the cache of your web browser and try the link again.
 The following section has links on how to empty your cache/ delete your temporary Internet files:

 Empty cache-Clear your temporary internet files: